 This is the story of my first house, which my wife and I bought in our twenties.
-It’s not really as bad as the cool Star Wars picture to your left.
 Things worked out in the end, but there are some lessons that we learned that I would like to share with our military audience.
 You might find great success in your real estate transactions (although the successful people that I know made real estate a priority in their lives, so don’t think that it comes without hard work and discipline), or you might find a lot of bad experiences.

 Either way, this article isn’t to persuade or to dissuade you from buying vs. renting…that’s an individual decision that you’ll have to make with every PCS move.
 This story takes place over the course of 13 years, so we’ll break it up into the good, the bad, and the ugly…and then the not-so-bad.